 - Do you pray?
 Do you believe that God hears and answers your prayers?
 Why or why not?

-- Do you think that our faith is something that can grow or not?
+- Do you think that our faith is something that can grow?
 If our faith can grow, how does that happen?